Income Tax Calculator

 Tips & Best Practices

-- ✓The most important tax concept: your marginal tax rate (bracket) only applies to income within that bracket, not to all your income.
-Earning a $5,000 raise that pushes you into the 24% bracket does NOT mean all your income is suddenly taxed at 24%.
+- ✓The most important tax concept to understand: your marginal tax rate, or bracket, only applies to income within that bracket, never to all your income.
+A $5,000 raise that pushes your last dollars into the 24% bracket does not mean all your income is taxed at 24% — only those last dollars are, and your effective rate remains far lower.

-- ✓HSA contributions (Health Savings Account) are triple-tax-advantaged: deductible when contributed, grow tax-free, and withdrawn tax-free for qualified medical expenses — the most tax-efficient account available to eligible individuals.
+- ✓HSA contributions are triple-tax-advantaged: deductible when contributed, grow completely tax-free inside the account, and withdrawn tax-free for qualified medical expenses.
+The 2025 contribution limits are $4,300 for individuals and $8,550 for families — the most tax-efficient savings vehicle available to eligible high-deductible health plan participants.

-- ✓Capital gains tax rates: long-term capital gains (assets held over 1 year) are taxed at 0%, 15%, or 20% depending on your income — significantly lower than ordinary income rates for most taxpayers.
+- ✓Long-term capital gains (on assets held over one year) are taxed at 0%, 15%, or 20% depending on your total income — significantly below ordinary income rates for most taxpayers.
+Holding appreciated investments for at least 12 months before selling is one of the most straightforward legal tax-reduction strategies available.

-- ✓Roth versus Traditional IRA: if you expect to be in a higher bracket in retirement than now, pay taxes now (Roth); if you expect a lower bracket in retirement, defer taxes (Traditional).
-Use this calculator to determine your current bracket as the starting point.
+- ✓Roth versus Traditional IRA: if you expect to be in a higher tax bracket in retirement than today, pay taxes now by contributing to a Roth.
+If you expect a lower bracket in retirement, defer taxes with a Traditional IRA or 401k contribution.
+Use this calculator to determine your current bracket as the starting data point for that analysis.

-- ✓Quarterly estimated taxes: freelancers, self-employed individuals, and those with significant investment income must pay taxes quarterly (April 15, June 15, September 15, January 15) to avoid underpayment penalties.
+- ✓Quarterly estimated taxes: freelancers, self-employed individuals, and those with significant investment income must pay taxes four times per year (April 15, June 15, September 15, and January 15 in the US) to avoid an underpayment penalty, which adds 5-6% annually to the underpaid amount.

 Who Uses This Calculator

-W-2 employees use the income tax calculator to verify that their paycheck withholding is approximately correct and to avoid a large surprise bill or excessive refund at tax time — adjusting Form W-4 withholding allowances is the solution when there is a significant mismatch.
-Freelancers and self-employed individuals use it to estimate quarterly estimated tax payments, which are due four times per year and can result in a 5-6% underpayment penalty if missed.
-People considering a job offer use it to calculate after-tax take-home pay and compare offers across different states and compensation structures.
-Investors and retirees use it to model the tax impact of Roth conversions, capital gains realisation, Required Minimum Distributions from IRAs, and Social Security income.
-Financial advisors use income tax calculations as a foundation for comprehensive tax planning recommendations.
-Small business owners model their effective tax rate under different entity structures (sole proprietorship, S-Corp, LLC) to determine the most tax-efficient business form.
-Students in personal finance, accounting, and economics courses use the calculator to build intuition about how progressive taxation actually works in practice.
+W-2 employees use the income tax calculator to verify that paycheck withholding is approximately correct and to avoid either a large surprise tax bill or excessive refund at filing time — the correct fix is adjusting Form W-4 allowances, which the calculator helps quantify.
+Freelancers and self-employed workers in the USA use it to estimate quarterly estimated tax payments due four times per year, avoiding the underpayment penalty that applies when taxes are not paid throughout the year.
+People evaluating a job offer use it to calculate true after-tax take-home pay and compare offers across different states and compensation structures where state tax rates vary from zero to over 13%.
+Investors and retirees model the tax impact of Roth conversions, capital gains realisation, Required Minimum Distributions from traditional IRAs, and Social Security income.
+Small business owners model their effective tax rate under different entity structures to determine the most tax-efficient business form.
+Students in personal finance and accounting courses use the calculator to build genuine intuition about how progressive taxation works, replacing vague understanding with concrete numbers.

 Optimised for: USA · Calculations run in your browser · No data stored